Azure-Samples/azure-search-python-samples/search-website/README.md

   - azure
   - azure-cognitive-search
 description: |
   Add document search to a web app.
 This Python sample uses the Azure.Search.Documents library to create, load, and query the index.
+The app is an Azure Static Web app.
+User interaction is implemented with React.
+Query requests and responses are handled in Azure Function.
 urlFragment: python-sample-search-web-app
 ---